-Private Lessons are available to sewing and clothing enthusiasts who are committed to growing their skill set and want personalized instruction in their unique areas of interest, or beginners who need help but can not attend group classes and want to build their confidence and abilities at a faster, more individualized pace.
-With private lessons, you get to set your own pace and schedule, and I will consult with you to help create plan or set of lessons that is right for you and is focused on what you want to learn.
-Scroll below to learn more about the types of lessons I do, and see what kinds of topic other sewists have tackled in their lessons.
+Private Lessons are available to sewing and clothing enthusiasts who are committed to growing their skill set and want personalized instruction in their unique areas of interest while building their confidence and ability at a faster, more individualized pace.
+With private lessons, you get to set your own pace and schedule, and I will consult with you to help create plan or set of lessons focused on what you want to learn.
+Scroll below to learn more about the types of lessons I do, and see the types of topics other sewists have tackled in their lessons.

 Advanced One on One Online Mentoring